Digest hashing in Ruby: MD5, SHA256, and more

 Digest::RMD160.hexdigest("hello") # RIPEMD-160

 MD5 and SHA1 are cryptographically broken and should never be used for security-sensitive work.
-SHA256 is the minimum recommended for new code.
-SHA512 is fine if you prefer a longer hash.
+SHA256 is the minimum recommended for new code, and SHA512 is a fine choice when you want a longer digest string.

-When your data arrives in chunks — a streaming file read, a large payload — build the hash incrementally:
+When your data arrives in chunks, such as from a streaming file read or a large payload, build the hash incrementally:

 sha = Digest::SHA256.new